 After everything is filled in each month and all the numbers balance, I pay the bills.
 These are all bills that fall into that 2-week time frame.

-Now I must preface this with every single bill I can get automated, I do.
-Every fixed expense (those bills that are exactly the same each month) gets auto deducted from the account.
+Now, I must preface this with every single bill I can get automated; I do.
+Every fixed expense (those bills that are the same each month) gets auto-deducted from the account.

-Honestly, it saves time and saves fiddling around with an app or online banking.
+It saves time at the end of the month and saves fiddling around with an app or online banking.

-If there are any irregular bills that have come up like medical, taxes, or dues, those get paid also.
-Some bills require an old-school check so I make sure they are written and mailed.
+If any irregular bills have come up, like medical, taxes, or dues, those get paid also.
+Some bills, such as utility bills, require an old-school check, so I ensure they are written and mailed.

 I also transfer money into the appropriate savings accounts as well.
-I have sinking fund savings account for my dog, car expenses, and taxes.
-These tend to be larger savings accounts so I feel it’s best to let the bank keep those safe.
+I have a sinking fund savings account for my dog, car expenses, and taxes.
+These tend to be larger savings accounts, so it’s best to let the bank keep those safe.

 Go To The Bank

-Because I am a cash lifestyle follower and use cash envelopes the majority of the time, I like to go get my cash every other Friday – enough for the entire pay period.
+Because I am a cash lifestyle follower and use cash envelopes most of the time, I like to get my cash every other Friday – enough for the entire pay period.

-This way I know that I have money in my envelopes for all the things we may need until we get paid again.
+This way, I have money in my envelopes for everything we may need until we get paid again.

-If you’re interested in hearing more about the Cash Lifestyle, check this out.
+If you want to hear more about the Cash Lifestyle, check this out.

 The Best Way To Pay Bills On Time